andrew-smith-public/keywords/README.md

 # Keywords - High-Performance Keyword Search for Parquet Files

-**Fast keyword index and search for Parquet files achieving 5-170x speedups over Apache DataFusion, with 7.5x improvement for selective queries on moderate-cardinality data.**
+**Fast keyword index and search for Parquet files achieving up to 129x speedups over Apache DataFusion, with 4.7x improvement for selective queries on moderate-cardinality data.**

 ## Executive Summary